IMA-WorldHealth/bhima/docs/en/glossary.md

 #### STOCK ADJUSTMENT
-When a physical inventory of stock reveals that the actual count of stock items differs from the count in the "Theoretical Quantity" (as tracked by the BHIMA system), then an "Stock Adjustment" should be performed to update the BHIMA system (and the "Theoretical Quantity").
+When a physical inventory of stock reveals that the actual count of stock items in a depot or pharmacy differs from the count in the BHIMA software, then an "Stock Adjustment" should be performed to update the BHIMA software.

 #### STOCK ENTRY
 "Stock entries" occur when an item of stock is added to a Depot.
 Types of